CraigMiloRogers/preloaded-elasticsearch-docker/README.md

 1. This repository currently contains a snapshot of the [dockerfile/elasticsearch](https://github.com/dockerfile/elasticsearch) repository.
 Perhaps it should be linked to the parent repository?

 2. Is there a procedure that should be followed for shutting down eleasticsearch in a running Docker container before extracting data from the container or committing the container to a new Docker image?

+3. The scripts appear to use an elasticsearch.org signing key.
+Is this really allowable, now that I've modified the scripts?